Slobodište

 Slobodište (Слободиште), also known as Mount Bagdala near Kruševac, is the place where the shootings of nearly 1,650 people, mainly Partisans, Chetniks, and Roma occurred during the German occupation of Serbia.

 Mass execution in June 1943

 The largest execution in Kruševac happened on 29 June 1943, when 324 people were executed.
 This was initially to be carried out on 28 June but as that was Vidovdan, Milan Nedić's government was able to move the execution a day later.
-Prior to the execution, SS general August Meissner arrived in Kruševac and signed the poster, noting that he himself ordered this mass execution.
+Prior to the execution, SS general August Meyszner arrived in Kruševac and signed the poster, noting that he himself ordered this mass execution.
 After that, 162 members of the Yugoslav Army in the Fatherland (Chetniks) and 162 members of the People's Liberation Movement of Yugoslavia (Partisans) were executed.
 Executions were also carried out within the Criminal Bureau, and bodies were buried in Bagdala.

 During the occupation, Bulgarian soldiers carried out executions repeatedly in Kruševac, along with armed Arnauts in German uniforms and members of the Dimitrije Ljotić's Serbian Volunteer Corps.